McSloats/APSO/README.md

 ```

 ### Setup Dataset
-Put the malware files into the APSO/dataset/untested directory
+Put the malware files into the APSO/dataset/untested/ directory.

 ## Run the Attack
 The out file is a tmp and not needed.
 The "-o out" is not functional, but needed to run for PSO.